CS521-Burstein/final-project-yupj007/Readme.md

 The first paragraph is about the relation between the car brand and the sales.
 I use a bar chart to represent the sales of each car brand.(Peiju Yu)

-I created a Body Type Histogram, we can see thhe sedan has the highest frequency of body Type(Shuhan Li)
+I created a Body Type Histogram, we can see that sedan has the highest frequency of body Type(Shuhan Li)

+After Yu and Li, I made the last one--Engine Type Histogram，we can see that Gasoline cars are more popular (Xi Shen)